-- 49. Sustaining capital investment is needed to replace well equipment, such as pumps and wellheads, when original equipment reaches the end of its mechanical life.
-The Study estimates that 10% of the original capital investment to drill and complete production wells and 5% of the original capital investment to drill and complete injection wells is well equipment that is subject to capital replacement.
-The remainder of drilling and completion costs are drill rig and casing costs.
-Well equipment has an average mechanical life of 30 years with proper maintenance. - 50.
-The Study allows for 3.33% of the replacement cost of well equipment as sustaining capital investment each year.
-22 This sustaining capital investment is based on the cost to drill and complete wells, which is adjusted annually for changes in the costs of these activities.23 The total sustaining capital investment for well equipment amounted to \$678,000 between 1957 and 2022.
+- 50. Sustaining capital investment is needed to replace well equipment, such as pumps and wellheads, when the original equipment reaches the end of its mechanical life.
+The Study estimates that 10% of the original capital investment to drill and complete production wells and 5% of the original capital investment to drill and complete injection wells are well equipment subject to capital replacement.
+The remainder of the drilling and completion costs are drill rig and casing costs.
+Well equipment has an average mechanical life of 30 years with proper maintenance. - 51.
+The Study allows for 3.33% of the replacement cost of well equipment as sustaining capital investment each year.24 This sustaining capital investment is based on the cost to drill and complete wells, adjusted annually for changes in these activities' costs.25 The total sustaining capital investment for well equipment amounted to \$1.79 million between 1954 and 2022.